 photovoltaics (OPVs).
-8,9 Combining several of such properties in a single material could lead to even more interesting applications.
-For example, organic light emitting transistors (OLETs), 10,111 with the dual functionality of light emission and current switching amplification, have been proposed to simplify active matrix displays and develop electrically driven organic lasers.12 Organic semiconductors with high charge mobility and luminescence are highly desired for the applications.
-11 However, achieving high charge mobility requires crystalline materials with strong $\pi$ -interactions and thus more conjugated and flat structures.
+Combining several of such properties in a single material could lead to even more interesting applications.
+For example, organic light emitting transistors (OLETs), with the dual functionality of light emission and current switching amplification, have been proposed to simplify active matrix displays and develop electrically driven organic lasers.
+Organic semiconductors with high charge mobility and luminescence are highly desired for the applications.
+However, achieving high charge mobility requires crystalline materials with strong $\pi$ -interactions and thus more conjugated and flat structures.
 Meanwhile obtaining highly emissive organic solids typically demands suppressing the $\pi$ -interactions in order to avoid exciton quenching.
-Thus it is difficult to achieve high charge mobility and good luminescence in the same materials, since they have contradictory structural requirements.14 This represents a dilemma in the design of the OLET materials and the design rules for such materials are presently unclear.
+Thus it is difficult to achieve high charge mobility and good luminescence in the same materials, since they have contradictory structural requirements.
+This represents a dilemma in the design of the OLET materials and the design rules for such materials are presently unclear.
 A particular problem presents for blue light emitting transistors, where less $\pi$ -extended molecules with a larger bandgap are required.
 It is well known that many $\pi$ -extended acene compounds with their flat and conjugated molecular structures demonstrated high charge mobility.
-15 Numerous other organic semiconductors, such as dibenzothiophene thiophene and its derivatives, have also been investigated and some semiconductors with mobility over 17 cm V-1 s-1 have been recently reported.
+Numerous other organic semiconductors, such as dibenzothiophene thiophene and its derivatives, have also been investigated and some semiconductors with mobility over 17 cm V-1 s-1 have been recently reported.
+However, all these semiconductors showed low or no luminescence properties, excluding their applications in OLET devices.

 &lt;sup>a Key Laboratory of Flexible Electronics (KLOFE) & Institute of Advanced Materials (IAM), Jiangsu National Synergetic Innovation Center for Advanced Materials (SICAM), Nanjing Tech University (Nanjing Tech), 30 South Puzhu Road, Nanjing 211816, China.
-E-mail: iamhmeng@njtech.edu.cn, wei-huang@njtech.edu.cn d Department of Chemistry and Center for Self-Assembled Chemical Structures,
+E-mail: iamhmeng@njtech.edu.cn, wei-huang@njtech.edu.cn